MatthewReid854/reliability/docs/Reliability growth.rst

 Example 1
 """""""""

 In this first example, we import a dataset and fit the Duane model.
-Log_scale is set to True (which only affects the plot).
+For the plot log_scale is set to True.
 The target MTBF is 35 which will give us the time to reach the target MTBF based on the model.

 .. code:: python